 - How do you restore and clean up plants that may have been contaminated by flood waters?

-- How do you revive plants that have been affected by heavy rainfall?
+- How do you revive plants that have been affected by heavy prolonged rainfall?

-- Or soil that is just badly waterlogged?
+- How do you fix soil that is badly waterlogged?

-I’ve had to have my own strategies for coping with subtropical weather events, so here are some steps and techniques to follow.
+I’ve had to have my own strategies for coping with subtropical weather events, so here are some practical solutions and techniques to help you.